wehlutyk/thesis/content/3-gistr-3-methods.md

 In subsequent experiments however, utterances that could be made complete with the addition or the deletion of a single, sometimes unimportant word, were questioned by the same criterion.
 For instance the simple sentence "Mr Jones was robbed during" can be completed by adding the word "dinner" at the end, or by removing the word "during".
 Such sentences do not seem tied to a misunderstanding of the task, and are arguably attributable to temporary distraction whose effects are relevant to our analysis.
-The benefit of the doubt was given to such utterances, such that they were not coded as spam.
+The benefit of the doubt was given to such utterances, and they were not coded as spam.

 Spam in transmission chains has the additional property of invalidating all the utterances that are made after it, such that the total number of utterances to discard is more than the spam introduced by subjects.
 Coded this way, Experiment 1 showed an accumulated spam rate of 22.4%.